x64dbg/blog/_posts/2025-02-17-analysis-at-scale-with-x64dbg-automate.md

 Let's pose a scenario where we have a large collection malware samples, and we'd like to:

-1. Identify common Family samples that employ a specific payload deployment methodology
+1. Identify common family samples that employ a specific payload deployment methodology
 2. Create reusable tools for entrypoint discovery, deobfuscation, and anti-debug bypass
 3. Create reusable tools for basic analysis tasks (annotation, extracting strings, and discovering intermodular calls)